Breakfast University

 Dive into the American story with the nation's greatest history professors

-Celebrate the United States of America’s 250th anniversary in 2026 with a unique, engaging learning opportunity.
+Join us for a unique, engaging learning opportunity!
 The New York Historical and Thoughtful Productions present Breakfast University, a monthly lecture series featuring some of the greatest history professors in the nation, who will present an original, provocative one-hour talk beginning at 9 am.

 Breakfast University takes place in four-month semesters and ticket buyers will purchase entire semesters.
-In addition to coffee and tea, a light breakfast will be served and a Q&A will follow each presentation.
+In addition to coffee and tea, a light breakfast will be served.

 Breakfast will be served beginning at 8:15 am the morning of each program.
 Each lecture will run from 9 to 10 am.